-I bought my Amazon Kindle more than six years ago.
+I bought my Amazon Kindle more than eight years ago.
 First, I purchased the original Kindle.
 A few years later, I bought the Kindle Paperwhite.
 I have been delighted with both.
-It is such a fantastic thing to travel with all my ebooks in my pocket and not have five or more heavy books in my luggage.
+It is fantastic to travel with all my ebooks in my pocket and not have five or more heavy books in my luggage.

-Over the years, I bought and read well over 120 books on my Kindle.
+Over the years, I bought and read over 150 books on my Kindle.
 At the time, I thought it was very cheap.
 And indeed, I was saving money compared to print books.
-I realize now that this may not have been the case.
+I realize now that this may not have been cheap.

-For frugal people, there is one big issue with Kindle books: You cannot buy used books.
-In the last two years, I almost have not purchased any Kindle ebook.
+For frugal people, there is one big issue with Kindle Books: You cannot buy used Kindle books.
+In the last two years, I have almost not purchased any Kindle ebooks.
 Instead, I bought many used books.
 There is a second-hand shop near my current job.
 I probably bought over 40 books during this time.
 I bought them for less than 2 CHF each on average.
-And I only bought books in an excellent state.
+And I only bought books in a great state.

 The problem is the room second-hand books take!
 My bookshelf is full, and books are piling up!
-I am going to build a new one.
+I am going to build a new bookshelf to hold them all.
 But after some time, the new one will be full too.
-The other problem is traveling.
+I do not mind having many books at home.
+The main problem is when traveling.
 If I need several books, it is a pain to carry them.

-So I only bought Kindle ebooks for traveling.
+So I mostly bought Kindle ebooks for traveling.
 But there are still so many advantages to my Kindle.
 Therefore, I have been looking for ways to find cheap Kindle books.
-Here are nine simple tricks to find cheap ebooks for Kindle.
+Here are ten simple tricks to find cheap ebooks for Kindle.

 1. Rent ebooks with Kindle Unlimited

 One thing you can do with paper books is to rent them.
-Getting books from your local public library is much cheaper than if you were to buy them all.
-In fact, the more you read, the more interesting it is to rent books instead of buying them.
+Getting books from your local public library is much less expensive than if you were to buy them all.
+The more you read, the more interesting it is to rent books instead of buying them.

 Did you know you can do the same thing with Kindle ebooks?
 Not many people know that, but you can rent Kindle ebooks to make it much cheaper.

 Several services offer this.
 But the one I prefer is the Kindle Unlimited service.
-This is the official service from Amazon.
+It is the official service of Amazon.
 It allows you to rent up to 10 ebooks at a time.
 Once you want new ebooks, you have to return another one.

 It is a great service if you read a lot.
 You can try it for free for 30 days.
 After that, it will cost you 9.99 USD per month.
-This is about the average price of two ebooks per month.
-So if you purchase more than two ebooks per month, this is the way to go!
+The monthly price is about a little more than the average price of one ebook.
+So if you purchase more than one ebook monthly, this is the way to go!